 Next a sedative is administered to help relax your pet.
 This is a nice mixture of a pain killer, similar to Morphine, and an anesthetic drug.
 This injection is administered into the muscle of the rear leg.
 A very small needle will be used to minimize any pain or discomfort associated with this small injection.
 It is usually a very peaceful experience, much like watching your animal drift off to sleep.

 Within a few minutes, your pet will be asleep.
 The vet will then inject the euthanasia solution intravenously.
-It is painless to the animal, and acts very quickly to stop the heart.
-Dr. Maggie or Dr. Kimberly will listen carefully to your pet’s heart to ensure it has stopped.
+It is painless to the animal, and acts very quickly to stop the heart. the veterinarian will listen carefully to your pet’s heart to ensure it has stopped.

 At this point, if we are not coordinating your aftercare, the appointment is over.
 If we are coordinating your aftercare, the vet will wait until you have said your final farewell to your beloved pet before preceding with the aftercare process.